Facebook Session Expired? 7 fixes that work [2026]

 For Firefox:

-Common problematic extensions include ad blockers, VPN extensions, and privacy tools.
+Common problematic extensions include ad blockers, VPN extensions, privacy tools, and cookie managers.
 If Facebook works with extensions disabled, you've found the issue.

 6. Reinstall the Facebook App